AdityaApte145/Stopwatch/README.md

   It is a simple Android Application which provides a basic User Interface to use a stopwatch.
   This Stopwatch application has 3 buttons, Start, Pause and Stop, and a chronometer, when start button is pressed, the timer starts and increses by
   1 second, when pause is pressed, the timer is paused and by pressing start again the timer resumes, when stop is pressed, it resets the timer to 0.

-## Currently known issue
-  When Pause is pressed while the timer is running, the timer will pause, but when stop is clicked it will display a toast saying "Please start the timer first.", instead of displaying "Stopped"